SarahYLawrence/Implementing-Iterative-Methods/README.md

 # Method 3: BiCGSTAB
 BiCGSTAB (Bi-Conjugate Gradient Stabilized) is designed for general nonsymmetric matrices and improves stability by combining bi-conjugacy ideas with an additional smoothing step.

+# Code Phase
+This has all the code files for the project project code:
+- lauange: Julia
+- Writen in: colab
+Has all of the:
+- methods
+- plots
+- numbers for final results

+research code:
+- lauange: python
+has the examples of the
+- diffrent matrix digram
+- heatmap for the positive definite matrix

 # Run
 Run the project code: